We find the 10 best options, so you can make informed decisions on tons of products and services.

 Alice uses block-based programming like many others on this list, but the template corresponds very closely to how Java is written, so that students can perhaps learn a bit of both.

-Alice is meant to be used for teachers from middle school and up, in all types of fields ranging from visual arts to language arts.
+Alice is meant to be used by teachers from middle school and up, in all types of fields ranging from visual arts to language arts.

-This iPad-based game teaches kids code while they solve puzzles moving a series of colored crates around the screen with a claw crane.
+This iPad-based game teaches kids to code while they solve puzzles by moving a series of colored crates around the screen with a claw crane.

-It’s meant more for elementary age students, who should enjoy bossing around the robot crane, giving it, and coded instructions to tell it where to put the blocks.
+It’s meant more for elementary age students, who should enjoy bossing around the robot crane, giving it and coding instructions to tell it where to put the blocks.

 Robot Turtles uses an old school technology – board games – to teach coding to kids who are growing up in a digital age.

-Players – known as “Turtle Master” – take a turtle and a deck of cards.
-They build a maze and then navigate the turtles through it using cards which correspond to different directions (turn left, turn right, etc.).
+Players – known as “Turtle Masters” – take a turtle and a deck of cards.
+They build a maze and then navigate the turtles through it using cards that correspond to different directions (turn left, turn right, etc.).

-Robot Turtles Creator and father of 2 Dan Shapiro said that he made it a board game because he figured his kids already spend enough time staring at screens anyway and that when he first opened the box to play with them, their eyes lit up and they knew it was something special.
+Robot Turtles Creator and father of two, Dan Shapiro, said that he made it a board game because he figured his kids already spent enough time staring at screens anyway, and that when he first opened the box to play with them, their eyes lit up and they knew it was something special.